Fattcat/esp32-marauder/README.md

 - When it shows connecting .... (and here lot of dots) PRESS and HOLD ***BOOT*** Button on your esp32
 - then press and release ***EN*** button and release ***BOOT*** button
 - This ensure to switch esp32 into ***Flashing Mode***.
-- Not it should be good to go.
+- Now, it should be good to go.

 ## Evil Portals